Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 *use it in any way you would normally use store-bought nut milk

-*mix with chia seeds and maple syrup or honey to make a chia pudding
+*mix with chia seeds and maple syrup, agave nectar or honey to make a chia pudding

 Variations on Vitamix almond milk